-2021 2019

-Firm data

-Total issuer audit clients for which the firm was the principal auditor at the outset of the inspection procedures 1 0 1

-Total engagement partners on issuer audit work 2 1 1
+2021 Firm data Total issuer audit clients for which the firm was the principal auditor at the outset of the inspection procedures 2 Total issuer audits in which the firm was not the principal auditor 0 Total engagement partners on issuer audit work 1 1 Audits reviewed Total audits reviewed 2 2 Audits in which the firm was the principal auditor 2 Integrated audits of financial statements and internal control over financial reporting (ICFR) 0 Audits with Part I.A deficiencies 1

-Audits reviewed

-Total audits reviewed 3 1 1

-Audits in which the firm was the principal auditor 1 1

-Integrated audits of financial statements and internal control over financial reporting (ICFR) 0 0

-Audits with Part I.A deficiencies 1 1

 If we include a deficiency in Part I.A of our report, it does not necessarily mean that the firm has not addressed the deficiency.
 In many cases, the firm has performed remedial actions after the deficiency was identified.
-Depending on the circumstances, remedial actions may include performing additional
+Depending on the circumstances, remedial actions may include performing additional audit procedures, informing management of the issuer of the need for changes to the financial statements or reporting on ICFR, or taking steps to prevent reliance on prior audit reports.